lyenrowe/omnipay-alipay/README.md

 **Alipay driver for the Omnipay PHP payment processing library**

-[Omnipay](https://github.com/omnipay/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP.
+[Omnipay](https://github.com/omnipay/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.6.
 This package implements Alipay support for Omnipay.

+this lib now base on omnipay common v3.0-alpha.1 to be able stay on php 5.6

 ## Installation